Included on this page

-Both candidates and donors are required to disclose information about any electoral related gift (with a value of $200.00 or more) that is given or promised within the six month period prior to the Election Day.
-It is essential that candidates be aware of this legislative requirement and should advise donors of their reporting responsibilities.
+Both candidates and donors are required to disclose information about any electoral related gift (with a value of $300.00 or more) that is given or promised within the six month period prior to Election Day.

 A "gift" means a disposition of property, or the conferral of any financial benefit, made by one person in favour of another.

 - a gift which is non-monetary but of value;

 - a gift in kind or where there is inadequate financial consideration such as the receipt of a discount (where the difference or the discount is worth more than $300.00);

 - a financial or other contribution to travel;

 - the provision of a service for no consideration or for inadequate consideration;

 - a firm promise or agreement to give a gift at some future time;

 - It is important to note that a gift could be one or more gifts from the same donor that's combined value is $300.00 or more; and